bl-core-vitals/appdiff/README.md

 if you want to update this repo don't forget to update binary too

-you can use this command to build binary
+you can use this command to build binary via mac

 ```sh
 go build -o mac-appdiff # or